-In the South trench, the Taylorsville fault comprises three east-dipping traces and several subsidiary antithetic traces in a fault zone about 2 m wide (between h-31.4 and h-33.4; plate 1, figure 9).
-The main fault trace dips about 40° -75° E. and is traceable upward into the modern soil.
+In the South trench, the Taylorsville fault comprises three east-dipping fault traces, several subsidiary antithetic traces, and a fault-related monoclinal fold in a deformation zone about 4 m wide (between h-30.5 and h-34.5; plate 1, figure 9).
+The main fault trace dips about 40°-75° E. and is traceable upward into the modern soil.
 Offset of the contacts between units 12 through 15 indicates 27 cm of vertical displacement on this fault trace.
-We were unable to determine if differential displacements exist across the main fault trace because of (1) a lack of identifiable strata younger than unit 16 in the footwall, (2) complex deformation of units 15 and 16 in the fault zone, and (3) burrowing in the fault zone.
-However, given that the C3 colluvial wedge is not adjacent to the main fault trace, this fault trace apparently underwent no surface-faulting displacement during the earthquake responsible for C3 wedge formation.
+We were unable to determine if differential displacements exist across the main fault trace because of (1)a lack of identifiable strata younger than unit 16 in the footwall, (2) complex deformation of units 15 and 16 in the fault zone, and (3) krotovinas (infilled animal burrows) in the fault zone.
+However, given that the C3 wedge is not adjacent to the main fault trace, this fault trace apparently underwent no surface-faulting displacement during the earthquake responsible for C3 wedge formation.
 The position of both younger colluvial wedges adjacent to the main fault trace indicates surface faulting displacement on this fault trace during the earthquakes responsible for both C2 and C1 wedge formation.
 Also, a mean vertical displacement of 13.5 cm (27 cm divided by two events) is very similar to the maximum thicknesses of units C2 (12 cm) and C1 (10 cm).

 The two other east-dipping fault traces exposed in the South trench include a subsidiary trace about 0.4 m west of the main fault trace, and a subsidiary trace about 0.5 m east of the main fault trace (plate 1).
 The western subsidiary trace is subparallel to the main fault trace and shows about 4 cm of vertical displacement of contacts between units 11 through 15.
 This fault trace appears to terminate within unit 15, so it is possible that this fault trace moved during the surface-faulting earthquake responsible for C3 wedge development.
 However, movement of this fault trace during either, or both, of the two younger surface-faulting events cannot be ruled out.
-The eastern subsidiary fault trace was apparently responsible for formation of the C3 colluvial wedge.
+The eastern subsidiary fault trace was apparently responsible for formation of the C3 wedge.
 This fault trace has a near-vertical orientation below unit C3 and shows about 7 to 10 cm of displacement of contacts between units 13 through 15.
-As noted above, two splays of this fault trace that extend above unit C3 cut the C3 wedge, indicating reactivation and upward extension of this fault trace during a subsequent faulting event.
+A splay of this fault trace offsets the C3 wedge, indicating reactivation and upward extension of this fault trace during a subsequent faulting event.